-- Environmental management documentation and procedures: - Use the existing Generation Business Unit Environmental Management Procedure as the basis to develop site specific environmental documentation and procedures for the railway, including its associated structures and infrastructure; - Ensure that Environmental Management Procedures provide site specific environmental policies and management plans that comply with ESKOM's EMS; and - Ensure that the procedures are practical and implementable on the site. - Environmental management of the operational phase: - Implement the operational phase management procedures outlined in the Environmental Management Procedure; - Ensure that the properties of the Limestone are low in silica as far as possible as this could result in lung disease; and - o Comply with all requirements of all permits, authorisations and/ or licenses received.
+•Environmental management documentation and procedures:

+- Develop site specific environmental documentation and procedures for the railway, including its associated structures and infrastructure; - Ensure that Environmental Management Procedures provide site specific environmental policies and management plans that comply with ESKOM's EMS; and - Ensure that the procedures are practical and implementable on the site. - •Environmental management of the operational phase: - Implement the operational phase management procedures outlined in the Environmental Management Procedure; - Ensure that the properties of the Limestone are low in silica as far as possible as this could result in lung disease; and - o Comply with all requirements of all permits, authorisations and/ or licenses received.